Noroff-FEU-Assignments/cross-course-project-Gronnfrosk/READMR.md

 This project is a website built as a fictional online game shop, the universe of games.

 ## Description
 GameHub is an online shop where users can purchase computer games.
 This gaming marketplace lets you buy tons of video games online for any device.
-Target audience are gamers aged 18 to 25, that would either like to purchase games or would like to sell games they have finished playing.
+Target audience are gamers aged 18 to 25, that would either like to purchase new games or used games.

 The website contains 10 pages such as:
 1. Home page